 Contact dermatitis is triggered when the skin comes in contact with an irritant or when the skin has an allergic reaction to a specific substance it touches.
 When contact dermatitis is caused by a nonallergic irritant, it usually produces a dry, scaly, non-itchy rash.
 Irritants can include poisonous plants, cleaning products, industrial chemicals, soaps, and lotions.
 When triggered by an allergen, contact dermatitis produces a very itchy, red rash with bumps and blisters.

 Treatment for contact dermatitis depends entirely on the trigger, so it greatly varies from patient to patient.
 Topically applied steroid creams and ointments may help soothe contact dermatitis.
-In severe cases, your doctor may prescribe oral corticosteroids to reduce inflammation, antihistamines to relieve itching, or antibiotics to fight a bacterial infection.
+Oral corticosteroids, antihistamines or antibiotics may be prescribed by your doctor.
 In milder cases, your doctor may recommend an over the counter anti-itch cream as well as oatmeal or baking soda based bath products.

 Heat rash, medically known as miliaria, occurs when sweat glands are blocked, and the sweat produced cannot get to the surface of the skin to evaporate.
 This causes inflammation that results in a rash.
 There are three types of heat rash.